StephenJD/lighting_up_your_life/content/en/Teaching/Listening To Jesus/Listening To Jesus Conference.md

 ---
+title: Listening To Jesus Conference
 type: document
 translationKey: Listening To Jesus Conference
-title: Listening To Jesus Conference
+geometry: margin=2cm
+geometry: a4paper
 ---
-# Listening To Jesus Conference

 **Welcome to the Listening To Jesus conference.Aim**: To become a truly prophetic people who hear and obey our extraordinary Lord.